Austinbolinger/ECE382_Lab1/README.md

 Edited: 10 SEP 14
 End Date: 10 SEP 14

-Lab 1 is creating a simple calculator in code composser in assembly language.
+Lab 1 is creating a simple calculator in code composer  in assembly language.

 The purpose of this lab is to use what we have learned in class of assembly language to create a simple calculator.
 It will involve skills with the instruction set, addressing modes, conditional jumps, status register flags, assembler directives, the assembly process, and more.
 The calculator is simple because it does not have an interface or GUI.
 The instructions are a set of bytes in a series stored in ROM.
 The code needs to read every other bit as a number and followed by an operation.
 The answers after each operation need to be stored in RAM.
 The calculator needs to handle the add, subtract, clear, and end functions.
 The calculator for “B” and “A” functionality needs to handle overflow at 0 and 255 and perform multiplication respectively for those letter grades.
 To receive even more points in the “A” functionality multiplication part, the calculator needs to operate at O(nlogn) speed.